WCSCourses/Helminths_2021/manuals/module_3_WBP2/module_3_WBP2.md

 Download the full results files for the "Schistosoma mansoni transcriptomics at different life stages" experiment.
 Use some of the commands you learned yesterday to extract the following information from the "3-hour-schistosomule-vs-cercariae.tsv" file:

 1. Extract the top 5 most significantly regulated genes (hint: the final column, "padj", gives the adjusted p value.
 A smaller adjusted p value = more significant).
-2. Of the genes with an adjusted p-value that is less than 0.05, which is (a) most highly upregulated in the 3h schistosomules v the cercariae (b) most strongly upregulated in the cercariae v the 3h schistosomules.
+2. Of the genes with an adjusted p-value that is less than 0.05, which is (a) most highly upregulated in the 3h schistosomules v the cercariae (b) most strongly upregulated in the cercariae v the 3h schistosomules?

 [↥ **Back to top**](#top)